This 3-step process will remove urine stains from your mattress in no time!

-With three young children, we’ve dealt with our fair share of bedwetting accidents over the past the past 7 1/2 years.
-Thankfully, we’ve now learned the very best way to clean pee out of a mattress.
-Urine odors and stains (for the most part) don’t have to ruin mattresses forever!
+Inside: I’ve learned the very best way to clean pee out of a mattress.
+As the mom of 4 kids, I’ve dealt with our fair share of bedwetting accidents over the years.
+Thankfully, urine odors and stains (for the most part) don’t have to ruin mattresses forever!

 Not only did we have a very nice brand new mattress, but we also avoided the dreaded mattress showroom experience and avoided any and all delivery fees by ordering it online.